 Is sign language easier or harder to learn than spoken languages?

 Sign language is different, not necessarily harder or easier.
-Visual-spatial learners may find it comes more naturally, but like any language, it requires consistent practice and exposure.
+Visual-spatial learners may find it comes more naturally, but like any language, it requires consistent practice and meaningful exposure.

 Does age affect how quickly someone can learn sign language?